API Tutorial

 You can create a new database or use an existing one as you see fit!

-Let’s first create our MySQL database as below:
+Let’s first create our database as below:

 CREATE DATABASE todo_db;